bapzingo/discordarchiver/README.md

 > [!IMPORTANT]
 > **This bot downloads files directly to the computer running the script.**

-- **Personal Use Only**: It is designed for single-user archiving.
-- **Host Storage**: Files are saved to the local drive of the host machine.
+- **Host Storage**: Files are saved to the local drive of the host machine. **This applies regardless of which authorized user triggers the command.**
-- **Restricted Access**: Commands are restricted to the `OWNER_ID` specified in the configuration.
+- **Restricted Access**: Commands are restricted to the `OWNER_ID` and `APPROVED_USERS` specified in the configuration.
 Other users cannot trigger downloads.

 ## Setup